-Regarding the choice of $H$ we now argue that first, the richer the combination of windows the better a scenario of unknown change points and effects is exploited: for $c\in C$ we find $h\in H$ preferably large such that $(c-h,c+h]$ is free from other change points resulting in an unbiased excursion of the joint process, see Proposition \ref{prop_main2} and Lemma \ref{lemm:jhc}.
-The order of the excursion is $\sqrt{h}$, while the competitor $Q$ is bounded (for fixed $T$ and $\alpha$) through the quantile associated with all windows possible.
-Second, as discussed in Subsection \ref{subsect:level_window}, the smallest window should be chosen large enough, e.g., $50$, such that the significance level of the test is approximately kept.
+For the choice of $H$ we now argue that first, the richer $H$ the better a scenario of unknown change points and effects is exploited: for $c\in C$ we find an $h$ preferably large but with $(c-h,c+h]$ free from other change points, resulting in an unbiased excursion of $(J_{h,t})_t$, see Propositions \ref{prop:jhc} and \ref{prop_main2}.
+The order of the excursion is $\sqrt{h}$, while the competitor $Q$ is bounded (for fixed $T$ and $\alpha$) by the quantile associated with all possible windows.
+Second, the smallest window should be chosen large enough, e.g., $50$, for the $\alpha$-level of the test to be approximately kept.